alexleonescalera/ReactNative-npm-browser-issue/README.md

 ## Setup
 No special setup is needed.
 Just clone the repo, run `npm install` and then `react-native run-ios`

-> This issue was tested on iOS Sierra 10.12.4, using XCode Simulator App v10.0.
+> This issue was tested on MacOS Sierra 10.12.4, using XCode Simulator App v10.0.

 ## Evidence